 As Elvis Presley once famously asked, “who doesn’t love a misattributed quote?”.
 And in business, no-one’s words get mis-deployed more than the patron saint of consultants, Peter Drucker.
 So it’s no surprise that he never said ‘what gets measured gets managed’.

-So now that the pandemic has made change more urgent, how can Network agency CEOs prioritise the right roadmap for growth, without getting bogged down in choice, numbers and initiative fatigue?
+So now that the pandemic has made change a priority for agencies, how can you create a roadmap for growth, without getting bogged down in options, numbers and initiative fatigue?

 The accelerating revolution

-While the challenging market is nothing new, the pressure and urgency you face is growing by the day.
+Step one is to recognise the scale of the challenge.
+While a tough market is nothing new, the pressure and urgency you face is growing by the day – especially in larger agencies.

 With many CMOs looking to build their brands from the bottom up, their vast demand for content is increasingly being met by in-housing.

-Then along came COVID-19 – deepening margin pressure, accelerating societal change, and redefining the workplace and talent market.
+Then there’s COVID-19 – disrupting client spend, accelerating societal change, and redefining the workplace and talent market.

-In this context, it’s hardly surprising that speculation is rife about further consolidation of Network agencies.
-Even where the strategic rationale makes sense, the rumours are especially destabilising right now.
-And of course, a merged entity can only have one chief.
+All this makes further agency consolidation inevitable.
+And even where the strategic rationale makes sense, let’s not forget that a merged entity can only have one chief.

 Without a distinctive three-year growth plan, your destiny will be out of your hands.